 We manufacture pharmaceutical products in our facilities in Israel and Canada.
 A substantial amount of these products are exported, both to our affiliates and non-affiliates.
-For a breakdown of our sales by geographic market for the past three years, see "Item 4-Information on the Company-Business Overview-Sales and Marketing."
+For a breakdown of our sales by geographic market for the past three years, see "Item 4B-Business Overview-Sales and Marketing."